rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Pay attention to yourselves!
 If your brother sins, rebuke him, and if he repents, forgive him, ^1703

-and if he sins against you seven times in the day, and turns to you seven times, saying, I repent, you must forgive him. ^1704
+and if he sins against you seven times in the day, and turns to you seven times, saying, 'I repent,' you must forgive him. ^1704

 The apostles said to the Lord, Increase our faith! ^1705

-And the Lord said, If you had faith like a grain of mustard seed, you could say to this mulberry tree, Be uprooted and planted in the sea, and it would obey you. ^1706
+And the Lord said, If you had faith like a grain of mustard seed, you could say to this mulberry tree, 'Be uprooted and planted in the sea,' and it would obey you. ^1706

-Will any one of you who has a servant plowing or keeping sheep say to him when he has come in from the field, Come at once and recline at table? ^1707
+Will any one of you who has a servant plowing or keeping sheep say to him when he has come in from the field, 'Come at once and recline at table'? ^1707

-Will he not rather say to him, Prepare supper for me, and dress properly, and serve me while I eat and drink, and afterward you will eat and drink? ^1708
+Will he not rather say to him, 'Prepare supper for me, and dress properly, and serve me while I eat and drink, and afterward you will eat and drink'? ^1708

 Does he thank the servant because he did what was commanded? ^1709

-So you also, when you have done all that you were commanded, say, We are unworthy servants; we have only done what was our duty. ^1710
+So you also, when you have done all that you were commanded, say, 'We are unworthy servants; we have only done what was our duty.' ^1710

 On the way to Jerusalem he was passing along between Samaria and Galilee. ^1711